E band (waveguide): Applications

 The Radio Regulations of the International Telecommunication Union allow amateur radio and amateur satellite operations in the frequency range 76.000 GHz to 81.000 GHz, which is known as the 4-millimeter band.

 In June 2020, SpaceX applied for use of the E-Band in the Starlink Gen2 constellation.
 Generation 2 Starlink Gen2 satellites will include 71 - 79 GHz and 81 - 86 GHz operational frequencies.
+This was approved by the Federal Communications Commission (FCC) on March 8th, 2024.